New Work

 Hidden Faces

-Hidden faces emerge from expressive bold paint strokes, reflecting the convergence where stillness and turbulence meet.
-The images capture a quiet moment of deep reflection in the midst of life’s noise, searching to find peace and happiness from within.
+Stillness and turbulence meet in the quiet moments of deep reflection.
+Amidst life’s struggles, we search to find peace and happiness from within.
 When it’s turbulent, it is difficult to see.
 When it’s calm, everything becomes clear.